controllerface/CMDR-J/README.md

     * **In Progress:** Lists all currently tracked tasks.
 Each task has an adjustable counter in case you want to perform a task more than once, which is common for module engineering, where you must perform higher grade mods multiple times to max them out.

     * **Bill of Materials:** Lists all materials required to perform all tasks listed as in progress.
 A gauge and number showing how many more are needed to fulfill all task requirements is shown.
-If relevant, and individual required cost may contain recommended trades which can be planned as tasks.
+If relevant, an individual required cost may contain recommended trades which can be planned as tasks.
 When recommending trades, the application will consider all planned tasks and will not recommend a trade if it would conflict with another task.

     * **Task Catalog:** A categorized list of all known tasks.

   * **Missions:** Details of any ongoing missions are displayed here

   * **Community Goals:** Details of any community goals you have signed up for are displayed here

+  ####Known Issues

+  - \* **New in Odyssey** \* Occasionally, the journal file stops getting written to.
+When this happens, the app may not function correctly.
+If you observe this please vote here for this bug in the Frontier issue tracker: https://issues.frontierstore.net/issue-detail/35645

+  - Some tasks don't automatically become marked complete in the UI, in particular material trades may not always work, and synthesis trades do not currently auto-decrement when completed.
+The material costs and rewards from tasks are still be accounted for in the inventory tabs.

+  - The planetary GPS currently reports distances incorrectly.
+This worked before Odyssey, so I probably have an assumption about the status.json file baked into my code that I need to fix, but have not had the time to do yet.
+Direction does not appear to be affected and the map functions when in-ship, SRV, and on-foot.

+  - Trade recommendations in the bill of materials lists are not always ideal, you should make your own judgement when choosing to trade materials or not.
+The old JavaFX UI had a better algorithm that I have not ported, It too had some issues.
+I will need to think about how I want to attack this to hopefully avoid the mistakes of the past.

+  - The Web App code is currently only tested in Chromium based browsers (Chrome, Chromium, Edge).
+For the most part, the application doesn't have any browser specific features, but some fo the CSS responsible for building the UI is Webkit or Chrome specific.
+I do hope to test and fully support FireFox at some point, but it isn't the highest priority.